Ambros94/substrate-simple-template/README.md

 to interact with your chain.
 [Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connecting the Apps to your local node template.

 ### Multi-Node Testnet

+Before everything else, t's time to generate our own keys rather than using the well-known keys included in the staging testnet.
+Each person who wants to participate in the blockchain should generate their own keys.
+There are multiple ways to generate the keys, here we will refer to the

+For an overview regarding all the metodologies go [here](https://substrate.dev/docs/en/tutorials/start-a-private-network/keygen)

 #### Generate node key